Baths are my favorite.

 -Start by cooking the quinoa.
 Place the quinoa and chicken stock in a small pot and bring to a boil.
 Lower to a simmer, cover with a lid, and cook for 15 minutes until all the liquid has been absorbed.
 When cooked, let the quinoa rest, covered, for 10 minutes and then fluff it with a fork.

 -While the quinoa is cooking, prepare your vegetables.
-Place the broccoli florets and chopped red onions on a foil-lined baking sheet.
-Drizzle with olive oil, and add a pinch of salt and the red pepper flakes.
+Place the broccoli florets and chopped red onions on the prepared baking sheet.
+Drizzle with olive oil, and add a generous pinch of salt and the red pepper flakes.
 Toss to coat.

--Transfer the quinoa mixture into a 9×9 inch baking pan (or whatever size pan you happen to have, obviously) and smooth the top.
+-Transfer the quinoa mixture to a medium baking dish (or oven-proof skillet) and lightly smooth the top.

-- Transfer the quinoa mixture into a 9x9 inch baking pan (or whatever size pan you happen to have, obviously) and smooth the top.
-Sprinkle the remaining ¾ cup cheddar over the quinoa and add the panko in an even layer, if you’re into the whole “crispy topping” thing.
+-Sprinkle the remaining ¾ cup cheddar over the quinoa and top with an even layer of panko, if you’re into the whole “crispy topping” thing.

-- Bake for 25 minutes until the cheese is melted and the breadcrumbs are lightly browned.
-Serve warm.
+-Bake for 25 minutes until the cheese is melted and the breadcrumbs are lightly browned.

 As always, I’m thrilled to be a part of Food Network’s Fall Fest this week.
 For more delicious recipes featuring broccoli, check out the amazing blogs below.